-- (a) setting up new corporate or trust structures; - (b) buying new products or services that pose higher risk; - (c) unusual changes or increase of the activities or turnover of a customer; or - (d) unusual changes in the nature of transactions of a customer. - 6.4 TCSP licensees should conduct an appropriate review of a business relationship upon the filing of a report to the JFIU and should update the CDD information where appropriate.
+- (a) setting up new corporate or trust structures (including frequent change of directorship); - (b) buying new products or services that pose higher risk; - (c) unusual changes or increase of the activities or turnover of a customer; or - (d) unusual changes in the nature of transactions of a customer. - 6.4 TCSP licensees should conduct an appropriate review of a business relationship upon the filing of a report to the JFIU and should update the CDD information where appropriate.
 This will enable TCSP licensees to assess appropriate levels of ongoing review and monitoring.

-Risk-based approach to ongoing monitoring
+Risk-based approach to ongoing monitoring50

 - 6.5 The extent of monitoring should commensurate with the risk profile of the customer compiled through the risk assessment.
-For effective monitoring, resources should be targeted towards business relationships presenting a higher risk of ML/TF. - 6.6 TCSP licensees must take additional measures when monitoring business relationships which pose a higher risk (please see paragraph 5.26 of this Guideline).
+For effective monitoring, resources should be targeted towards business relationships presenting a higher risk of ML/TF. - 6.6 TCSP licensees must take additional measures when monitoring business relationships which pose a higher risk (please see paragraphs 5.26 to 5.52 of this Guideline).
 High-risk business relationships will require more frequent and intensive monitoring.
-When monitoring high-risk situations, the relevant considerations may include: - (a) whether adequate procedures or management information systems are in place to provide relevant staff (e.g. CO, MLRO, front-line staff, relationship managers and insurance agents) with timely information (i.e. the result of EDD or other additional measures undertaken, any information on any connected accounts or relationships, etc.); and - (b) how the sources of funds, wealth and income for higher risk customers will be monitored and how any changes in circumstances will be recorded.
+When monitoring high-risk situations, the relevant considerations may include: - (a) whether adequate procedures or management information systems are in place to provide relevant staff (e.g. CO, MLRO, front-line staff, relationship managers and insurance agents) with timely information (i.e. the result of EDD or other additional measures undertaken, any information on any connected accounts or relationships, etc.); and